-We’ve made some changes to the way we work, to help offer more local services, listening to you to improve what we do.
-Our housing team are dedicated to helping you with your tenancy, your rent, and moving home.
-If you need to speak with us, please get in touch
+We’ve made some changes to the way we work, to help offer a better service to our customers, listening to you to improve what we do.
+Our Shared Ownership team are dedicated to helping you with your tenancy, your rent, and your home.

 We know life isn’t always straight forward, so if you are experiencing difficulties paying your rent, please let us know as soon as you can.
 We are here to help.